Cloud-CV/EvalAI-ngx/README.md

 ## Goal

 Our ultimate goal is to build a centralized platform to host, participate and collaborate in AI challenges organized around the globe and we hope to help in benchmarking progress in AI.

+## Features

+- **Results compiled natively which decreases network dependence**
+- **Easy to export project to Android and IOS with a single codebase**
+- **Test cases help identify incorrect settings during development**
+- **Docker builds the project automatically - No hustle on workers and services !**

 ## Performance comparison